Teacher qualifications and registration

 To teach in a Western Australian public school, including relief teaching, you must have a recognised tertiary teaching degree.

 Teaching qualifications can be either:

 - a four year Bachelor of Education in one of the following areas:

 - early childhood education

 - primary education

 - other teaching specialisations

-- or a minimum of a three year degree, followed by a graduate diploma or master of teaching (by coursework) for a particular age group, for example early childhood, primary or secondary.
+- or a minimum of a three year degree, followed by a Graduate Diploma or Master of Teaching for a particular age group, for example, early childhood, primary or secondary.
 Any post-graduate initial teacher education course must be delivered at Australian Qualifications Framework Level 8 or above such as the post-graduate diploma (level 8) or Masters degree (level 9).

 All teachers must be registered with the Teacher Registration Board of Western Australia (TRBWA) to teach in Western Australia.

 As an early childhood teacher, you plan and implement education programs for students between four and eight years old (Kindergarten to Year 2).

 You must have a recognised early childhood qualification to teach in this area.
 You can find out if your qualification is recognised by visiting the Australian Children’s Education & Care Quality Authority (ACECQA).